Day 17: Cabane de Prafleuri - 4th September

 P1020581

-The sun is peeking through the clouds and together with the uphill climb, it warms up a little.
-At the top of the col we can see the giant quarry on the other side.
-It was used to build the barrage (dam wall) for the Lake and our Cabane de Prafleuri was used to house the workers.
-Down a bit more and the Cabane appears in the middle of the gravel pit.
-At 4.30pm we arrive.
-The Cabane is privately owned, unlike the Cabane du Moiry and the next Cabane du Mont Fort.
-So everything is run gestapo style.
-It's the first place we've had to pay before we set foot in the door.
+The sun peeks through and the uphill climb warms us up.
+At the top of the col we see a giant quarry on the other side.
+It was used to build the barrage (dam wall) for the Lake and Cabane de Prafleuri housed workers.
+Down a bit, the Cabane appears in the middle of a gravel pit and we arrive at 4.30pm.
+The Cabane is privately owned and run gestapo style.
+It's the only place we've had to pay before we set foot in the door.
+We're shown to our 20 person dorm - there's 4 spots left - - the mattresses are lined up - and the little one said roll over.
+The light and power switches need a one franc coin and no one is willing to pay.
+The shower needs a 5 frank token and there's only 2 showers between 50 people, so we wait in a queue.
+The water is luke warm and the drain is blocked so there's 3 inches of water in the bottom.

 P1020585